d0r1h/Notebooks/README.md

-# Notebooks
-This repository contains notebook of NLP, CV and ML
+This repository contains notebook of my learning on NLP, CV and ML.